ouvroir/display/README.md

 To achieve the design of this research tool, two design stages are planned (realization of a pilot in year 2, followed by a practical implementation and evaluation, and a second iteration in year 3) which will be extended by a dissemination stage associated with subsequent funding research depending on the interest of museum partners.

-*Expot is designed by the laboratory in the framework of the Partnership New uses of collections in art museums.
+*Display is designed by the laboratory in the framework of the Partnership New uses of collections in art museums.
 Project manager: Lena Krause.
 Scientific director: Emmanuel Chateau-Dutier.

 ## Axe 1 – LA COLLECTION EXPOSÉE